Source: Pan Demin/Shutterstock.com

 Scrapping of the low-user electricity tariff

-Discovering exactly how much you're paying for your electricity, shouldn't be tricky.
+Discovering exactly how much you're paying for your electricity shouldn't be tricky.
 Your daily fixed charge rate and your total variable usage charge should be clearly shown on your bill.
 Along with a small Electricity Authority levy, which goes towards running the government agency.

 But it certainly pays to do your research, compare energy companies and shop around.

-• Do these prices include GST?
+• Do the prices quoted on the power company's website include GST?

 Bruce Pitchers is Canstar's NZ Editor.
 An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
 As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.